roryl/lucee-book/java_integration.md

 ```
 </noscript>

 The above merely readies the Java class but has not called any constructors.
-To call the constructor use the init() method:
+To call a constructor use the init() method:

 {% gist id="https://gist.github.com/roryl/c8c5fd83bf367c70cd09",file="initialize_java.cfm" %}{% endgist %}